- Featured Events

 "Why Are All the Black Kids Still Sitting Together in the Cafeteria?" and Other Campus Conversations about Race in the 21st Century

-At this event, noted scholar Beverly Daniel Tatum will offer perspectives on race relations on campuses and across the nation.
+Noted scholar Beverly Daniel Tatum will offer perspectives on race relations on campuses and across the nation.
 She served as president of Spelman College from 2002-2015.
 A 2013 recipient of the Carnegie Academic Leadership Award, her tenure as president was marked by a period of great innovation and growth.
-Scholarship support for Spelman students and opportunities for faculty research and development expanded significantly.
-In 2008, the Gordon-Zeto Fund for International Initiatives was established with a gift of $17 million.
-Alumnae support of the annual fund tripled, reaching a record high of 41% in 2014.

 Widely known for her expertise on race relations, Tatum is the author of several books including Can We Talk About Race?
 And Other Conversations in an Era of School Resegregation (2007) and "Why Are All the Black Kids Sitting Together in the Cafeteria?” and Other Conversations About Race (1997).

-In 2005 she was the recipient of the Brock International Prize for Innovation in Education.
+She was the 2005 recipient of the Brock International Prize for Innovation in Education.
 A Fellow of the American Psychological Association, she was the 2014 recipient of the APA Award for Outstanding Lifetime Contributions to Psychology.

 Tatum holds a BA degree in psychology from Wesleyan University, an MA and PhD in clinical psychology from University of Michigan, and an MA in Religious Studies from Hartford Seminary.